pusher/pusher-websocket-react-native/README.md

 ### Disconnecting

-To disconnect to the Pusher network, just call the `disconnect()` method.
+To disconnect from the Pusher network, just call the `disconnect()` method.

 ```typescript
 await pusher.disconnect();